boredazfcuk/docker-icloudpd/README.md

    boredazfcuk/icloudpd
 ```

-After this, my iCloudPD-boredazfcuk container launchs and the startup script loops after every interval.
+After this, my iCloudPD-boredazfcuk container launchs and the startup script loops after the set interval time.

-Dockerfile now has a health check which will change the status of the container to 'unhealthy' if the cookie is due to expire within 7 days.
+Dockerfile has a health check which will change the status of the container to 'unhealthy' if the cookie is due to expire within a set number of days (NOTIFICATIONPERIOD).

 # TO DO
       Configure SMTP notifications